Training: Human factors - Level 2

 Human factors level 2

-Human Factors are those factors linked to the individual, physiological, psychological and sociological characteristics of each person, as well as those elements external to these people in the context of their activities, which can change the behavior of these people in a positive or negative way, with the associated consequences on their activities.
+Human factors are factors related to the individual, physiological, psychological, and sociological characteristics of each person and also concern elements external to these individuals in the context of their activities that can change their behavior in a positive or negative way, with associated consequences for their activities.

 Find out more about our FH2 Human Factors training course for airlines, airports, airfields and handling companies.
 This course covers advanced concepts of Human Factors.

-Human Factors (FH02) refer to the notion of human performance, i.e. the human capabilities and limitations involved in aeronautical activities.
+Human Factors (FH02) refers to the concept of human performance, namely the human capabilities and limitations involved in aeronautical activities.

 Human performances are numerous.
 Some examples are :